Summer Scholars Program

 HOW TO APPLY FOR SCHOLAR SUPPORT

-- Recommendation Form from a teacher or school counselor commenting on your ability to successfully complete a rigorous academic or creative program.
-Please allow your recommender at least two weeks to complete a letter of support.
-Students enrolled in Acting and Performance, Advanced Theater, Art, Dance/Performing Arts, Design Media Arts, and Digital Filmmaking may ask a private instructor to write the letter.
+- Recommendation Form or letter of recommendation from a teacher or school counselor.
+Allow your recommender at least two weeks to complete a letter of support.
+Students applying for support for a creative program (e.g., dance) may ask a private instructor to write the letter on their behalf.

 Summer Scholars Support will be awarded based on academic ability (and artistic ability, if applicable), as well as financial need.
-Financial need is determined by Low Income Limits as defined by the State of California.
 Priority will be given to those who have not had any comparable experience.

-- April 24: Those students who have been awarded must confirm acceptance by replying to the award announcement email.
+- April 23: If awarded, students must confirm acceptance of a scholarship by replying to the award email.

-Summer Institutes: Students who are awarded a scholarship to attend a Summer Institute but are unable to attend, must notify the Summer Sessions Office in writing (by e-mail, fax, or via regular mail).
-If the student notifies the Summer Sessions Office by noon of the business day prior to commencement of the program, the student will not be responsible for paying the program fees.
-If the student begins the program but subsequently leaves for any reason other than a personal emergency before its completion, the student will receive a failing grade for the course (reflected as a permanent notation on their academic transcript), and be required to repay the awarded scholarship and any other associated costs to UCLA.
+AWARD CANCELLATION POLICYSummer Institutes: Students awarded a scholarship to attend a Summer Institute but are unable to attend, must notify the Summer Sessions Office in writing (by e-mail, fax, or mail) by 5:00 PM (PDT), June 15.
+If proper notice is given, full-scholarship students will not be responsible for program fees or other associated fees.
+Students awarded a partial scholarship may still be liable for the $150 registration fee.
+Students who begin the program but subsequently leave for any reason before completion will receive a failing grade for the course on their academic transcript, and will be required to repay the awarded scholarship and other associated costs to UCLA.

-Academic Courses: Students who are awarded a scholarship to enroll in an academic course but are unable to attend, must notify the Summer Sessions Office in writing (by e-mail, fax, or via regular mail).
-If the student notifies the Summer Sessions Office by noon of the business day prior to commencement of the class, the student will not be responsible for paying the course fees.
-If a student begins the class but subsequently leaves for any reason other than a personal emergency before its completion, the student will be responsible for any fees that are not refundable according to the UCLA Summer Sessions academic course refund schedule (see REFUNDS).
-Please note that courses may not be dropped or removed from your record if you make any attempt to take the final examination.
+Academic Courses: Students awarded a scholarship to enroll in a college-level course, but are unable to attend, must notify the Summer Sessions Office in writing (by e-mail, fax, or mail) prior to commencement of the course.
+If proper notice is given, full-scholarship students will not be responsible for the course fee or other associated fees.
+Students awarded a partial scholarship may still be liable for the $150 registration fee.
+If a student begins the class but subsequently leaves for any reason before completion, the student will be charged for the course according to the regular refund schedule associated with UCLA Summer Sessions courses.
+(Please note that students who plan to drop a course should never take, or attempt to take, a final examination.)